ktjayamanna/firebox/README.md

 2. Access the API at http://localhost:8000

-3. Files placed in the `my_dropbox` directory will be automatically synchronized.
+3. Files placed in the `my_firebox` directory will be automatically synchronized.

 ### AWS Services